psliwka/vim-smoothie/README.md

 users.
 In some cases, however, you might want to customize its behavior, by adjusting one or more of the following variables in your `vimrc`:

+* `g:smoothie_enabled`: Set it to `0` (or `v:false`) to disable vim-smoothie.
+  Useful for temporary disabling the plugin, f.ex. when running Vim over extremely slow connections.
 * `g:smoothie_no_default_mappings`: If true, will prevent the plugin from overriding default scrolling keys (`Ctrl-D` and friends).
 You are then supposed to bind keys you like by yourself.
 See `plugin/smoothie.vim` to